 32.3.8.11 Non-NGV duplicate transmission

 When the TXVECTOR parameter FORMAT is NON_NGV_10 and the TXVECTOR parameter NON_NGV_MODULATION is NON_NGV_10_DUP_OFDM, the transmitted PPDU is a non-NGV duplicate.
 Non-NGV duplicate transmission is used to transmit to STAs that support non-NGV OFDM and may be present in a part of a 20 MHz channel (see Table 32-2 (Interpretation of FORMAT, NON_NGV_MODULATION, CH_BANDWIDTH, and CH_OFFSET parameters)).
 The RL-SIG, NGV-SIG, RNGV-SIG, NGV-STF and NGV-LTF fields are not transmitted.
 The L-STF, L-LTF, and L-SIG fields shall be transmitted in the same way as in the NGV transmission, with the exceptions for the Rate and Length fields which shall follow 17.3.4 (SIGNAL field).
+Data field shall be as defined in Equation (32-x).

+rNon-NGV-DataiTXt=1NNON_NGV_10_DUP_OFDM-DataTonen=0NSYM-1wTSYMt-nTSYMk=-2626Dk,n+pn+1Pk∙expj2π(k-32)ΔFt-nTSYM-TGI-TCSiTX+j∙expj2π(k+32)ΔFt-nTSYM-TGI-TCSiTX

+(32-x)

+where

+Pk and pn are defined in 17.3.5.10 (OFDM modulation)

+Dk,n = 0, k = 0, ±7, ±21dM10rk,n, otherwise

+M10rk is defined in Equation (32-10)

+TCSiTX represents the cyclic shift of the transmit chain iTX and is defined in 32.3.7.2.1 (Cyclic shift for pre-NGV modulated fields)

+NNON_NGV_10_DUP_OFDM-DataTone has the value given in Table 32-8 (Tone scaling factor and guard interval duration values for PHY fields)